 Please provide as much of the requested information as possible.
 Attach additional sheets if you need additional space to respond to a question.
 If you do not understand a term, or need assistance in the completion of this form, please contact the Wage and Hour Division of the U.S. Department of Labor.
-After you submit the form, a representative from the Department of Labor may contact you if further information is necessary to initiate an investigation.
+After you submit the form, a representative from the Department of Labor may contact you at the phone number and/or email you provide if further information is necessary.

 All applications for FLC and FLCE Certificates of Registration should be sent to:

 National Farm Labor Certificate Processing